 Do note that US GDP represents less than 25% of the global total, and even when adjusting for the reach of its highly successful multinationals, this variance in weighting is questionable.
-Our quantitative work suggests that there is no need for investors to have over 50% of their international share exposure in the US today, as would be prescribed by the "index-hugging" funds.
-Being a notable exception, the Platinum Global Fund has around 70% of its assets invested in Asia (including Japan) and Europe.
+Our quantitative work suggests that there is no need for investors to have over 50% of their international share exposure in the US today, as would be prescribed by the "index- hugging" funds.
+Being the notable exception, the Platinum International Fund has 50% of its assets invested in Asia (including 13% in Japan).